gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.BloonsTD6Mod.md

 Called when a sprite is being loaded
 <br/>
-Equivalent to a HarmonyPostFix on ResourceLoader_LoadSpriteFromSpriteReferenceAsync
+Equivalent to a HarmonyPostFix on ResourceLoader.LoadSpriteFromSpriteReferenceAsync

 ```csharp
 public virtual void OnSpriteLoad(SpriteReference spriteref, Image image);